OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/micro-focus-alm-qc.md

   * In the below-mentioned scenarios, discrepancies may be observed in the sync of Design steps and Parameter values:
     * If a versioned project is changed to a non-versioned project in Micro Focus ALM, discrepancies may be observed in the Design Steps and Parameters sync.
     * For versioned projects, when a Test entity with unchecked design steps is executed: In that case, the Test Run entity will be generated with incorrect test version and unchecked design steps.
     * When a parameter of a Design Step with uppercase letters is created directly by placing it in between `<<<` and `>>>`, then a parameter gets generated with lowercase by Micro Focus ALM itself.
 It can result in discrepancies while syncing the parameters to the end systems having a parameter-name with case sensitivity.
+      * However, the above case sensitivity issue can be handled with the following snippet:

       **Snippet to handle case sensitivity issue:**
       ```xml